Dental Care

 Dental radiographs are taken while your pet is under anesthesia for a cleaning or oral procedure, so images can be captured comfortably and held perfectly still.
 Depending on findings, your visit may include full-mouth imaging, targeted views of specific teeth, and a review of the images with you afterward.
 X-rays pair naturally with a professional dental cleaning, and they guide any extractions or oral surgery that turn out to be needed.

-Because St. George pets live such active, outdoor lives, chewing on sticks, rocks, and hard chews can quietly fracture teeth.
-X-rays help us catch that kind of damage early.
+Because St. George pets live such active, outdoor lives, chewing on sticks, rocks, and hard chews after a morning on the trails can quietly fracture teeth.
+A slab fracture can look like a minor chip on the surface while the pulp inside is exposed or dying.
+X-rays help us catch that kind of damage early, when more options are still on the table.
+For more on spotting dental trouble at home, see our pet dental health guide.
 We will always explain what the images show and recommend only the care your pet truly needs.

 To get your dog or cat scheduled, please request an appointment through our contact page.